PPKFS/yaifl/lit/effects/say.md

 ## Interpreting SayDoc

 Both interpreters do very similar things, with the difference being where the output ends up.
-We need a `MessageBuffer` to be present in the effect stack regardless to pre-process the doc.
+We need a `MessageBuffer` to be present in the effect stack regardless to pre-process the doc by setting the style and amending any context.

 ```haskell id=interpret-say
 processDoc ::